rotki/docs/premium/payment-methods.md

 ---
-description: Managing saved credit/debit cards and setting default payment methods for rotki premium renewals.
+description: Add, view, and remove saved credit and debit cards for rotki premium, set a default payment method, and update card details used for renewals.
 ---

 # Payment Methods